kaisenlinux/manpages-dev/category/TCP/socat.md

               Print a help text to stdout describing command line options and available address types, and exit.

        -hh | -??
               Like  -h, plus a list of the short names of all available address options.
-Some options are platform dependend, so this output is helpful for checking the particular implementation.
+Some options are platform dependend, so this output is helpful for checking the particular implementa‐ tion.

        -hhh | -???
               Like -hh, plus a list of all available address option names.

        -d     Without this option, only fatal and error messages are generated; applying this option also prints warning messages.
-See DIAGNOSTICS for more informa‐ tion.
+See DIAGNOSTICS for more information.

        -d -d  Prints fatal, error, warning, and notice messages.